 Of course, there will always be a win-win for both event organizers and sponsors to work together.
 But to maintain this collaboration, two things will have to change drastically.
 Namely:

-If they don’t, the viewer loses interest and the collaboration is doomed to fail in two ways.
-But traditional event organizers can truly benefit from online events.
+If they don't, the viewer loses interest and the collaboration is doomed to fail in two ways.
+However traditional event organizers can truly benefit from online events.

 Why is commerce a taboo at webinars and seminars?

 In the 1980s, television stations were focused on advertising.
 They were all looking for a balance between commerce and entertainment or news.
 In the years that followed, some channels lost this balance, and as a result platforms such as YouTube achieved their first successes.